 Michigan: Pepper spray must not be more than 10% and can be used for self-defense.
 "The reasonable use of a self-defense spray or foam device containing not more than 10% oleoresin capsicum by a person in the protection of a person or property under circumstances that would justify the person's use of physical force.
 The Canister size is restricted to 35grams approx. 1.2oz.

 Wisconsin: Tear gas is not permissible.
 By regulation, OC products with a maximum OC concentration of 10% and weight range of oleoresin of capsicum and inert ingredients of 15-60 grams are authorized.
 This is 1/2 oz. and 2 oz. spray.
 Further, the product cannot be camouflaged, and must have a safety feature designed to prevent accidental discharge.
 The units may not have an effective range of over 20 feet and must have an effective range of six feet.
-In addition, there are certain labeling and packaging requirements: must state cannot sell to anyone under 18 and the phone number of the manufacturer has to be on the label.
+In addition, there are certain labeling and packaging requirements: most states cannot sell to anyone under 18 and the phone number of the manufacturer has to be on the label.
 The units must also be sold in sealed tamper-proof packages.

 IMPORTANT: Pepper Spray is legal in all 50 states; however, a number of cities and states have restrictions on sizes, strengths, etc. If you have a question, it is wise to check with your local city or state attorney’s office.
 Defense sprays should only be purchased by those 18 years of age or older.